 How Much Does Window Installation Cost In Beverly Hills?

-The cost of window installation or replacement is influenced by a number of factors, including how difficult your windows are to access or install, the materials you choose, and the number and size of the windows.
-On average, Beverly Hills homeowners will spend about $290 per window*.
+The amount you'll spend on window installation or replacement is influenced by several factors, including the number and size of the windows, how difficult your windows are to access or install, and the materials you choose.
+On average, homeowners in Beverly Hills should expect to spend roughly $290 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows